DRadulovich/perazzi-site/V2-PGPT/V2_PreBuild-Docs/V2_REDO_Docs/V2_REDO_Phase-1/V2_REDO_system-manifest.md

 Phase 2 turns brand, craft, and operational content into a structured RAG corpus.
 The source-corpus manifest lists every eligible document and its ingestion status; the metadata schema defines Supabase tables for documents, chunks, and embeddings; and chunking guidelines dictate how text is split with heading paths, mode/archetype hints, and guardrail flags.
 Optional configs (chunking overrides, embedding stack, infra, rerun process, validation) keep ingestion reproducible and auditable.

-Phase 3 (currently represented by a placeholder API contract) will describe how runtime requests package mode, archetype, and retrieval context into system prompts and how the app exchanges data with Supabase-backed RAG.
-Even in draft form, it signals where request/response schemas and orchestration logic will live.
+Phase 3 defines the runtime and API contract: how runtime requests package mode, archetype, and retrieval context into system prompts, and how the app exchanges data with Supabase-backed RAG with stable request/response schemas and orchestration logic.

 Together, these phases ensure that behavior (Phase 1) is always grounded in vetted V2 corpus data (Phase 2) and exposed through a predictable runtime surface (Phase 3).